Abdelrahman122003/AdvancedSoftware/DesignPattern/FactoryMethod/README.md

 ### Details About PizzaStore:

 -- We have a class named PizzaStore that instantiates an object of PizzaSimpleFactory.
 Within this class, there's a method called createOrder(String type).
 In this method, we create a new object based on the type of pizza the customer has ordered.
-We then return this object to pizzaOrder() and proceed to call the prepare, bake, cut, and box methods.
+We then return this object to pizzaOrder() and proceed to call the prepare, bake, cut, and box methods.<br>
--- We have a PizzaSimpleFactory class that contains all types of pizza, allowing us to modify the class by adding or deleting different kinds of pizza as needed.
+-- We have a PizzaSimpleFactory class that contains all types of pizza, allowing us to modify the class by adding or deleting different kinds of pizza as needed.<br>
--- we have abstract class pizza that has methods prepare, bake, cut and box.
+-- we have abstract class pizza that has methods prepare, bake, cut and box.<br>
 -- We have various pizza types that extend the Pizza class and override all of its methods in their respective classes.

 ## Let's take an example(Pizza Store) of the factory method: